Should U.S. Border Officers Have These Powers on Canadian Soil?

 Key Issues

-- What improvements could be made to preclearance legislation?
+- What improvements should be made to preclearance legislation?

 How to Participate

-- Review the Preclearance Act, 2016 and related regulations to understand the current framework.
+- Review the Preclearance Act, 2016 and background information to inform your submission.

 Submit Your Input